bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `add_to_prepare_blocks`: The block for every `config.to_prepare` call in the application, a railtie or engine is added to the `to_prepare` callbacks for Action Dispatch which will be run per request in development, or before the first request in production.

-* `add_builtin_route`: If the application is running under the development environment then this will append the route for `rails/info/properties` to the application routes.
-This route provides the detailed information such as Rails and Ruby version for `public/index.html` in a default Rails application.
+* `add_builtin_route`: If the application is running under the development environment then this will append the route for `quails/info/properties` to the application routes.
+This route provides the detailed information such as Quails and Ruby version for `public/index.html` in a default Quails application.

 * `build_middleware_stack`: Builds the middleware stack for the application, returning an object which has a `call` method which takes a Rack environment object for the request.